Zulko/eagle.js/README.md

 # Eagle.js - A slideshow framework for hackers

-Eagle.js is a slideshow system built on top of the web framefork [Vue.js](https://vuejs.org/).
+Eagle.js is a slideshow system built on top of the [Vue.js](https://vuejs.org/) web framefork .
 It supports animations, themes, interactive widgets (for web demos), and makes it easy to reuse components, slides and styles across presentations.
+See [this slideshow](https://zulko.github.io/eaglejs-demo/#/introducing-eagle) for a quick tour.

 Most of all, Eagle aims at offering a simple and very hackable API so you can get off the beaten tracks and craft the slideshows you really want.

-Here is what the Eagle syntax looks like (using Pug):
+Here is what the Eagle syntax looks like (using [Pug](https://pugjs.org/api/getting-started.html)):
 ```pug
 .eg-slideshow
     slide